costaricajs/Fundamentos-de-JavaScript/README.md

 sec.showCreditCard();   // Your credit card is 1111-2222-3333

-sec.creditCard = '11';  // Try to change the credit card value but It's not possible
+sec.creditCard = '11';  /* You can try to change the credit card value but It's not possible */

 sec.showCreditCard();   // Your credit card is 1111-2222-3333
 ```